PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * use onlyNames in dq2.listDatasets
+  * changes for destSE
   * changed cmtconfig for slc5 to match to slc4 and slc5
   * set pandamover priorities using original job priorities
   * added HOTDISK to Setupper